PynPoint/PynPoint/README.rst

 Mailing list
 ------------

-The PynPoint mailing list is used to announce new functionalities, pipeline modules, and other updates.
-Please `subscribe <https://pynpoint.readthedocs.io/en/latest/mailing.html>`_ if you want to stay informed.
+Please subscribe to the `mailing list <https://pynpoint.readthedocs.io/en/latest/mailing.html>`_ if you want to be informed about new functionalities, pipeline modules, releases, and other PynPoint related news.

 Attribution
 -----------